Skip to content

 $500,000$1,250~$104.17

-For context, a traditional financial advisor typically charges 1.00% or more, so Wealthfront costs roughly a quarter of what you would pay for human management.
+A traditional financial advisor typically charges 1.00% or more, so Wealthfront costs roughly a quarter of what you would pay for human management — without the human.

 Portfolio Construction: 11 Asset Classes